marselgray/periodic-table/README.md

-# Periodic Tabel of Elements with CSS Grid
+# Periodic Table of Elements with CSS Grid

 The periodic table, also known as the periodic table of elements, is a tabular display of the chemical elements, which are arranged by atomic number, electron configuration, and recurring chemical properties.